 Be completed and updated in the record in the time specified.

-Each provider’s documentation should support justification for prior authorization or payment of services.
+Each provider’s documentation should support justification for PA or payment of services.
 Services billed must clearly be related to the current approved POC and ISP, if applicable.

-NOTE: Services logs (including the progress notes section) can be completed, signed, initialed, and/or dated electronically, as long as the provider complies with the requirements stated above.
+NOTE: Services logs (including the progress notes section) can be completed, signed, initialed, and/or dated electronically, as long as the provider complies with all service log requirements identified in this manual, as well as the State and HIPAA requirements.
+If providers use an electronic version of the service log, it must be identical to the approved OAAS service log.

+For specifics on ADHC services/ADHC providers, refer to the LDH Medicaid ADHC Waiver Manual Section 9.6 – Record Keeping – Progress Notes and Summaries for ADHC services.

 Transfers and Closures

-A progress note MUST be entered in the beneficiary’s record when a case is transferred or closed.
+The following providers must complete/enter a progress note in the beneficiary’s record when a case is transferred or closed for the following CCW services: